Apricity-yy/GPUMD-tools/train/AIMD/README.md

-# Machine Learning Potential Training Workflow: Data Preparation  for AIMD (Phase1)
+# Machine Learning Potential Training Workflow: Data Preparation from AIMD (Phase1)

 This workflow outlines the fundamental steps to generate training datasets for machine-learned interatomic potentials (MLIPs) from AIMD.
 The pipeline focuses on creating diverse and representative atomic configurations with accurate quantum mechanical reference data.